Obsidian at a Glance

 How does Obsidian form and is it common?+

-Obsidian is volcanic glass formed when silica-rich lava cools so rapidly that mineral crystals cannot form, resulting in an amorphous, glassy solid.
-It is found in areas with recent or active volcanic activity, including Mexico, the United States (particularly the Pacific Northwest and Yellowstone region), Iceland, Japan, and Italy.
-Obsidian is quite abundant and very affordable, with plain black specimens being among the least expensive crystals available.
-However, rare varieties like Rainbow Obsidian (showing iridescent color bands), Golden Sheen, and Silver Sheen command higher prices.
+Obsidian forms when silica-rich lava cools so fast that crystals cannot grow, producing an amorphous volcanic glass.
+It shows up wherever there has been relatively recent volcanic activity: Mexico, the western United States (especially the Pacific Northwest and Yellowstone), Iceland, Japan, and Italy.
+Plain black Obsidian is abundant and very affordable, one of the least expensive crystals you can buy.
+Specialty varieties like Rainbow Obsidian, Golden Sheen, and Silver Sheen cost more because they are less common and more visually striking.